fabiospampinato/mime2ext/README.md

 Convert a mime type to a file extension.
 It works only with popular mime types and it's super lightweight.

-This library is designed to only support the ~250 popular mime types listed [here](https://github.com/broofa/node-mime/blob/master/types/standard.js), while being ~98% smaller than [mime-types](https://www.npmjs.com/package/mime-types) and ~65% smaller than even [mime](https://www.npmjs.com/package/mime)'s lite version.
+This library is designed to only support the ~300 popular mime types listed [here](https://github.com/fabiospampinato/mime-standard/blob/master/src/index.ts).

 ## Install